projectcs13/workflow/README.md

 file > import… > git > projects from git > URI > {the git address}

 choose only the develop branch and keep clicking next in the following pop-ups.
+When asked for project setup, just choose general project

 You will now have the project in the package explorer in eclipse.